vushu/raygui-raku/README.md

 The bindings are also converted to `kebab-case` to fit Raku code style.

 #### On installation:
-- `raygui.h` will be downloaded from https://github.com/raysan5/raygui/blob/master/src/raygui.h and build
+- `raygui.h` will be downloaded from https://github.com/raysan5/raygui/blob/master/src/raygui.h and build with
+    generated pointerization and allocation c code.
 - `Bindings.rakumod` will be generated and placed into lib/Raygui
-- The pointerization and allocation C code gets compiled to be used by Raygui::Bindings.

-Raygui::Bindings comes with support for malloc-ing Raygui structs,

 ### Dependencies
 ```